majorbriggs/python_training/training_docs/logging.rst

         print(filename)

-See also :py:class:`logging.handlers.RotatingFileHandler` for file rotating based on time, the not size of the log.
+See also :py:class:`logging.handlers.TimedRotatingFileHandler` for file rotating based on time, the not size of the log.